34panda/docsify/gamepi43/gamepi43.md

 Prepare your workspace to avoid losing parts or damaging the board due to static shock or environmental variables.
 Arrange all components in an orderly fashion, and inspect them for any potential damage that might cause delays later.

-**_Heed any warnings and precautions:_** These can be found on the product's website or packaging.
+!>**_Heed any warnings and precautions:_**
+These can be found on the product's website or packaging.
 Devices may vary, so adapt to different situations accordingly.
+Check for compatibility beforehand.

 ### Device Assembly